Activated (album): Singles

 The album's lead single, "Colors", was released for digital download on February 2, 2018, along with the Nick Margetic and Everett Stewart-directed music video.
 The song was produced by Helluva.

 The album's second single, "Don't Even Trip" featuring Moneybagg Yo, was released on March 14, 2018.
 The song was produced by Chopsquad DJ.
 The Everett Stewart-directed music video was released on April 18, 2018.

 Promotional singles

-The album's lead promotional single, "2 Vaults" featuring Lil Yachty was released on March 15, 2018.
+The album's first promotional single, "2 Vaults" featuring Lil Yachty was released on March 15, 2018.
 The song was produced by London on da Track.
 The album's second promotional single, "Fuck It Off" featuring Chris Brown was released on May 4, 2018.
 The song was produced by Helluva.

 Commercial performance

 Activated debuted at number 10 on the US Billboard 200 chart, earning 27,000 album-equivalent units (including 4,000 copies of pure album sales) in its first week.
 This became Tee Grizzley's first US top 10 album.